On the relative hyperbolicity and manifold structure of certain right-angled Coxeter groups: Geometric structure of right-angled Coxeter groups with planar defining nerves

 \begin{proof} Since the boundary of some region in $\field{S}^2-\Delta$ is an $n$-cycle for some $n\geq 5$, it follows that $\Delta$ is not a simplex, a $4$-cycle, or cone on a $4$-cycle.
 If $\Delta$ does not contain an induced $4$-cycle, then it is clear that the $1$-skeleton of $\Delta$ is not $\mathcal{CFS}$.
 Therefore, we assume that $\Delta$ contains at least one induced $4$-cycle.
 In this case, we note that $\Delta$ satisfies Standing Assumption.

 Let $T$ be a tree that encodes the structure of $\Delta$ as in Proposition~\ref{prop:keyidea1}.
-By Lemma~\ref{aa} there is some vertex $v$ of $T$ such that the boundary of some region in $\field{S}^2-\Delta_v$ is an $n$-cycle for some $n\geq 5$.
+By Lemma~\ref{aa} there is a vertex $v$ of $T$ such that the boundary of some region in $\field{S}^2-\Delta_v$ is an $n$-cycle for some $n\geq 5$.
 This implies that $\Delta_v$ is not a special prime complex.
-Therefore, the $1$-skeleton of $\Delta$ is not $\mathcal{CFS}$ by Proposition~\ref{prop:keyidea1}.
+Therefore, by Proposition~\ref{prop:keyidea1} the $1$-skeleton of $\Delta$ is not $\mathcal{CFS}$.
 By Theorem~\ref{sosonice} the divergence of right-angled Coxeter group $G_\Delta$ is exponential. \end{proof}

-We now study the Bowditch boundary of relatively hyperbolic right-angled Coxeter groups in Proposition~\ref{pppp1}.
-We first start with a concept of Sierpinski carpet and recall a result on Sierpinski carpet $\CAT(0)$ boundary from \cite{SJ}.
+We now study the Bowditch boundary of the relatively hyperbolic right-angled Coxeter groups in Proposition~\ref{pppp1}.
+We begin with the definition of Sierpinski carpet and recall a result due to \'Swi\c{a}tkowski \cite{SJ} which gives sufficient conditions for when the $\CAT(0)$ boundary of a right-angled Coxeter group satisfying Standing Assumptions is a Sierpinski carpet.